cyberphone/cbor-everywhere/README.md

 One of the more useful features of CBOR is the ability representing binary data "as is".
-Using XML or JSON, binary data must be encoded as [Base64](https://www.rfc-editor.org/rfc/rfc4648), leading to a 33% size increase as well as requiring more processing.
+Using XML or JSON, binary data must be encoded as [Base64](https://www.rfc-editor.org/rfc/rfc4648), leading to a 33% size increase as well as requiring additional processing.

 ## URL Based Object Identifiers
 JSON, XML, and particularly XML Schema (XSD) based designs, typically